apache/spark/docs/monitoring.md

     ./sbin/start-history-server.sh

-When using the file-system provider class (see spark.history.provider below), the base logging directory must be supplied in the "spark.history.fs.logDirectory" configuration option, and should contain sub-directories that each represents an application's event logs.
+When using the file-system provider class (see spark.history.provider below), the base logging directory must be supplied in the <code>spark.history.fs.logDirectory</code> configuration option, and should contain sub-directories that each represents an application's event logs.
 This creates a web interface at `http://<server-url>:18080` by default.
 The history server can be configured as
 follows:

 <table class="table">